A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Trust Attorney for Families, Founders, and High-Net-Worth Clients.

-Legacy Counsel designs, drafts, and funds trusts for clients across New York, New Jersey, and Ohio.
-From foundational revocable living trusts to sophisticated irrevocable structures — ILITs, SLATs, GRATs, and dynasty trusts — every plan is built around what you own, who you protect, and where you live.
+We design, draft, and fund trusts for clients across New York, New Jersey, and Ohio — from revocable living trusts to ILITs, SLATs, GRATs, and dynasty trusts.

 Drew Jacobs — Admitted in NY, NJ, OH